 The challenge is just getting people to just your website.

 Have you ever heard the term “Unique Selling Proposition”?
-It’s one of the very core principles of marketing.
-Your Unique Selling Proposition, or USP is what makes you unique and different: why should people buy from you rather than another company?
+It's one of the core principles of marketing.
+Your Unique Selling Proposition or USP is what makes you unique and different: why should people buy from you rather than another company?

 When you use the search function to find what you need in Etsy, all you see is a bunch of tiled photographs and listing descriptions.

-You don’t see the company’s specific brand.
-You don’t see how they are different.
-As a seller, you can’t even include that information in the listing title, because you need to optimize that for search.
+You don't see the company's specific brand or how they are different.
+As a seller, you can't even include that information in the listing title, because you need to optimize that for search.